Something Wild: Photosynthesis in Winter

 In woody plants, a corky layer of inner bark contains chlorophyll.
 When sunlight can penetrate the thin outer bark of beech or white birch, or the bark of tender saplings, chlorophyll enables late-winter photosynthesis.
 But Scott’s also talking about the year’s new sprouts and buds.
 “It doesn’t generate a lot of carbohydrates, but it can be important for buds that as they’re getting ready to swell and leaf out in the spring.”

-But getting back to those photosynthesizing buds and twigs; you can see them all over the state as winter turns to spring.
+But getting back to those photosynthesizing buds and twigs; you can see them all over the state this time of year.
 The buds of red maples swell, weeping willow twigs develop a yellow tinge, aspen trunks appear greener.
 It’s a narrow window to spot them during the time between snowmelt and when the buds burst into flowers and leaves.
 Scientists call that the “vernal window.”

 And as Rebecca Sanders-Demott said, “how long that period lasts can have implications for how much carbon goes into or out of a system on an annual scale.
 The post doc research scientist at UNH is specifically talking about carbon dioxide.
 She’s been researching this vernal window, which typically only lasts about a week or two, but “In 2016, snow melt occurred very early in mid-February.
 Leaf out didn’t happen until early-May.
 So we had an extended vernal window.”